-- Separate the item and material with a space rather than a colon - If the item has no subtype, omit the :NONE - If the item is REMAINS, FISH, FISH_RAW, VERMIN, PET, or EGG, specify a CREATURE:CASTE pair instead of a material token.
+- Separate the item and material with a space rather than a colon - If the item has no subtype, the : NONE can be omitted - If the item is REMAINS, FISH, FISH_RAW, VERMIN, PET, or EGG, specify a CREATURE: CASTE pair instead of a material token. - If the item is a PLANT_GROWTH, specify a PLANT_ID: GROWTH_ID pair instead of a material token.